NadavShaar/react-dashboard/README.md

-# React-boilerplate
+# React-Dashboard
-A boilerplate of react dev environment using babel &amp; webpack
+A showcase of chart widgets in a grid layout.